Rd. 1, Pk. 29

 Shilique Calhoun, DE/3-4OLB, Michigan State

 The Bengals signed Michael Johnson after the Buccaneers released him this offseason.
 However, there's no guarantee he'll play well for Cincinnati, given that he stopped trying when he was in Tampa last year.
-If Johnson continues to take his career for granted, the Bengals will have to find another pass-rusher next spring.
+If Johnson continues to take his career for granted - and he didn't have the best opening three games - the Bengals will have to find another pass-rusher next spring.